What Is Psychological Safety at Work?

 If it feels like a tall order, remember that transformation comes in the form of small steps, so think about changing your culture in terms of making incremental changes that yield incremental wins.
 Ask colleagues if they’re willing to sign up for improving 1% each day.
 By the end of a year, your organization will be exponentially stronger.

-Remember, the goal is to create a psychologically safe work climate where team members aren’t worried about feeling rejected for speaking up.
+Remember, the goal is to create psychological safety at work where team members aren’t worried about feeling rejected for speaking up.
 When that’s the case, not only does interpersonal risk-taking become the norm, but teams are also more adaptable in the face of change.

 In other words, they understand the challenges and opportunities that exist throughout the organization — and they see their role in making it a better place.